safesploitOrg/doogle/README-refactored.md

 - Ranking uses a shared deterministic formula with capped click/full-text boosts and per-vertical quality signals.
 - Public searches are recorded in `search_queries` with hashed request identifiers for admin analytics.
 - Admins can view analytics and tune per-vertical ranking weights at `/ranking.php`.
+- Admins can enable optional TOTP and view successful/failed admin login events at `/security.php`.
 - Browser crawling requires an admin login and CSRF token.
 - CLI crawling does not require a browser session, but still enforces crawler safety policy.
 - Web and CLI crawl jobs are stored in `crawl_jobs` and shown on the authenticated crawl page.